pteroeggsx/goovers-eggs/egg-astro-colony/README.md

 ### Server Ports

-Sons of the Forest requires only 1 port.
+AstroColony requires only 1 port.
 You can choose every port you want.

 | Port    | default       |
 |---------|---------------|